Postgraduate Frequently Asked Questions

 Yes, however there is also an English language requirement.

 More information is available from the Future Student Webpage.

 I don't have a bachelor's degree, but I have worked in the media industry.
 Am I qualified to enrol?

 If you don't have a bachelor's degree or its equivalent, but you have a minimum of five years professional experience in the media industry, you are qualified for admission to the Graduate Certificate program.
 Once you have satisfactorily completed the four units required for the Graduate Certificate, you can then apply to upgrade to the Master of Media Practice if you wish, and you may apply for credit for the units already passed.

 If you are an international student, you will also need to meet the English Language requirement.
-Information about this can be obtained from the International Office
+Information about this can be obtained from the Future Student Webpage.

 I have an undergraduate degree, but I don't have any subjects in media.
 Can I still apply to this program?